-Level Land Use and Community Activities Reported Gold The city's Circulation Element Policy 3.a promotes healthy, energy-efficient and sustainable living by promoting the expansion of city trails and walkway systems.
-This policy increases available open space to support different types of uses and the different recreational needs of the community.
+- 2. The city's Circulation Element Policy 3.a promotes healthy, energy-efficient and sustainable living by promoting the expansion of city trails and walkway systems.
+This policy increases available open space to support different types of uses and the different recreational needs of the community. - 3.
 The city's Circulation Element Policy 1.b requires new development to include circulation and utility system improvements, including dedication of land for widening of roadways for pedestrian and bicycle facilities, where appropriate.
 This policy increases opportunities for walking and bicycling by requiring direct pedestrian and bike paths through new developments.
-2018

-Level Land Use and Community Activities Reported Platinum The Parks and Recreation Master Plan required the entire Hilltop Specific Plan Area of 125 acres to include at least 9.34 acres of parks, trails, and open space.
-The final development included the 2.2-acre Hilltop Park with the rest of the required acreage in the trail system.
+- 4. The Parks and Recreation Master Plan required the entire Hilltop Specific Plan Area of 125 acres to include at least 9.34 acres of parks, trails, and open space.
+The final development included the 2.2-acre Hilltop Park with the rest of the required acreage in the trail system. - 5.
 The city recently approved a large connectivity project starting with View Park that connects to the Hilltop trails that will then connect to the future Central Business District (currently in conceptual planning phase).
 The Central Business District will in turn connect to the Crescent Squares pedestrian path that connects to Town Center commercial developments.
-2018
+All developments connect to transit services on Cherry Ave.

-Open Space and Offsetting Carbon Emission Activity
+Open Space and Offsetting Carbon Emission Activities

-Level Open Space Offsetting Carbon Emission Activities Reported Silver 1.
-In 2017, the city received a \$2 million grant from the Rivers and Mountains Conservancy to expand the city's View Park, to increase accessibility and opportunities for recreational open space.
+1. In 2017, the city received a \$2 million grant from the Rivers and Mountains Conservancy to expand the city's View Park, to increase accessibility and opportunities for recreational open space.
 Final plans are currently investigating the most feasible recycled water connection and completion of landscape details.
-2018

-Level Open Space Offsetting Carbon Emission Activities Reported Gold In 2017, construction bids were awarded for a Dog Park site at 3100 California Avenue just south of the 405 Freeway, and the related General Plan and Zoning amendments were approved.
-Construction on the Dog Park began in late 2017 and included a reduction of the slope of trail to improve handicap accessibility.
-The grand opening ceremony took place in March 2018.
-The city's community garden opened in 2014 with 26 spaces, including 2 available for those with disabilities.
-2018
+- 2. In 2017, construction bids were awarded for a dog park site at 3100 California Avenue, just south of the 405 freeway, and the related General Plan and Zoning amendments were approved.
+Construction on the dog park began in late 2017 and included a reduction of the slope of trail to improve handicap accessibility.
+The grand opening ceremony took place in March 2018. - 3.
+The city's community garden opened in 2014 with 26 spaces, including two available for those with disabilities.